Musher’s Secret Dog Paw Wax: Bootless Boots for Your Dog

 I first tried to buy Musher’s Secret at a pet store in 2011.
 It proved near impossible to find it in pet stores in Seattle.

 According to the Musher’s Secret dealer listing, the closest place to me that sold it was 15 miles away so I ordered it online.

 Since then, I’ve seen it in a lot of pet stores around the country.
 However, I’ve only seen it in specialty boutique-type pet stores.

 If you don’t have a pet specialty store by you, or they don’t carry it, the easiest thing to do is order it online.

-Yes, I do notice a difference when Summit and Gretel have the paw balm on their feet.
+Yes, I do notice a difference when my Dachshunds have the paw balm on their feet.

 It’s not a mind-blowing difference but it matters.